 The first English settlers arrived around 1640 to the area now known as The Hamptons.
-By the time of the American Revolution the entire area of the southern fork of Eastern Long Island had been settled.
 The first town to be established in this area was Southampton which was so named for Henry Wriothesly who was the Earl of Southampton, England.
-Wrothesly was very active in colonizing the new world as he was Director and Treasurer of the Virginia Company and was well known by the leading men of Southampton in the Colony of New York.
 The towns of East Hampton, Bridgehampton, Westhampton and Hampton Bays were established by the late eighteenth century.
 This area thereafter became known as "The Hamptons," obviously due to the common ending of the major town names and a desire to preserve the area's English heritage.
 Today this name is commonly used to describe the locality.
 This is evident by the many publications, businesses and landmark descriptions which use the name "The Hamptons" to distinguish this region from the rest of Long Island, New York.